luann8331/opensage-adk/docs/wiki/user_guide/Setup.md

 ## Creating Your Own Agent

-This section shows the minimal structure and conventions for writing an agent that OpenSage can load via `opensage web` and evaluation entry points.
+This section shows the minimal structure and conventions for writing an agent that OpenSage-ADK can load via `opensage web` and evaluation entry points.

 ### 1) Agent directory layout